Firefox: Platform availability

-There are desktop versions of Firefox for Microsoft Windows, macOS, and Linux, while Firefox for Android is available for Android (formerly Firefox for mobile, it also ran on Maemo, MeeGo, and Firefox OS) and Firefox for iOS is available for iOS.
-Smartphones that support Linux but not Android, or iOS apps can also run Firefox in its desktop version, for example using postmarketOS, Mobian or Ubuntu Touch.
+Desktop versions of Firefox are available for Microsoft Windows, macOS, and Linux.
+Firefox for Android is available for Android, while Firefox for iOS is available for iOS.
+Smartphones that support Linux but not Android or iOS can also run the desktop version of Firefox, for example using postmarketOS, Mobian or Ubuntu Touch.

 Firefox source code may be compiled for various operating systems; however, officially distributed binaries are provided for the following: